beyondlimits/FullScreenMario/Getting Started.md

 }
 ```

 The coordinate system for creation instructions is not the same as the one used by Things during gameplay.
 X-distance is still measured from the left, but y-distance is how elevated the Thing is from the floor.
-This system was ipmlemented to make it more logical to write maps.
+This system was implemented to make it more logical to write maps.
 Coordinates are converted from map to gameplay in `FullScreenMario.FullScreenMario.prototype.addPreThing`.

 ### MapScreenr